tleonard128/nyc-rats/README.md

 ## Selection of Models and Final Model Results

-As part of the process to develop a final product and selecting the best performing model a comparison of different Supervised Learning Models was performed using the 50 percentile division of our rata reports data.
+As part of the process to develop a final product and selecting the best performing model a comparison of different Supervised Learning Models was performed using the 50 percentile division of our rat reports data.
 The Models were then compared using the performance metrics provided by the KSlearn functions which are as follows;

 Accuracy score - The percentage of correct predictions out of total predictions
 ![accuracy](https://github.com/tleonard128/nyc-rats/blob/Ana_Branch_model2/presentation_report_images/accuracy.png)